 For expatriate Christians, there are restrictions on being able to meet for worship, especially for those from sub-Saharan Africa.
+The extent of Christian persecution in Mauritania can also be familial.
 National disciples of Jesus face numerous pressures from family and community if their choice is known.
 Some are obliged to move to other locations within the country; a few feel obliged to relocate abroad.

 President Mohamed Cheikh El Ghazouani